Polkadot-Blockchain-Academy/pba-book/content/frame/hooks/slides.md

 implicit in this:

-Inherents are only first, which is being discussed RIGHT NOW: https://github.com/polkadot-fellows/RFCs/pull/13
+Inherents are only first, which was being discussed: <https://github.com/polkadot-fellows/RFCs/pull/13>

 ---